01 of 10

 10 of 10

 Pallet wood's cost ranges from free to extremely low-cost, so it's a natural building material for a DIY radiator cover.
 Extremely versatile, pallet wood has been used to make everything from side tables and kitchen backsplashes to ceilings and bookshelves.
-The narrow profile of the wood pallet is perfect for tucking away a radiator.
+In this design by Lantiv, the narrow profile of the wood pallet is perfect for tucking away a radiator.
 Wide slats transmit a maximum of heat to the room.